SolidWallOfCode/libswoc/doc/code/Lexicon.en.rst

 Constructing
 ============

 To make the class more flexible it can be constructed in a variety of ways.
-For static the entire class can be initialized in the constructor.
+For a static instance the entire class can be initialized in the constructor.
 For dynamic use any subset can be initialized.
 In the previous example, the instance was initialized with all of the defined values and a default for missing names.
-Because this fully constructs it, it can be marked ``const`` to prevent accidental changes.
+Because this fully constructs the Lexicon, it can be marked ``const`` to prevent accidental changes.
 It could also have been constructed with a default name:

 .. literalinclude:: ../../unit_tests/ex_Lexicon.cc